onyxlang/rfc/concurrency.md

 By default, there is no direct access to threads in an Onyx program.
 Parallelism is achieved via scheduler which distributes coroutines among the threads.
 Onyx has an abstract scheduler implementation, which is single-threaded by default.

 To enable multi-threading, a user has to require a desired threaded scheduler implementation.
-Luckily, it is implicit in common toolchains.
-Depending on the target and stdlib selected, a default threads implementation may be selected by the compiler.
+Luckily, it is implicit in common toolchains (e.g. Ubuntu).
+Depending on the target and/or stdlib selected, a default threads implementation may be selected by the compiler.

 However, a user is free to provide their own custom multi-threaded scheduler implementation if needed.